anotherAsad/AdvancedVLSIdesign/README.md

 ![graph](./Pictures/Drawings/L3.PNG)

-Since both L2 and L3 parallel designs use broadcast FIR filters as their basic building blocks, one must make sure that the filter coefficients are passed on in the inverted order (i.e. `h[0]` goes to the last multiplier, and `h[N-1]` goes to the first multiplier).
+Since both L2 and L3 parallel designs use **broadcast FIR filters** as their basic building blocks, one must make sure that the filter coefficients are passed on in the inverted order (i.e. `h[0]` goes to the last multiplier, and `h[N-1]` goes to the first multiplier).
 Otherwise, filter recombination is incorrect and will produce wrong results.

+$Note:$ The L2 and L3 parallel implementations use the **pipelined, broadcast FIR implementations** for their internal subfilters.

 <h3>Avoiding Overflows in Filter Design</h3>